buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcStructuralElementsDomain/Types/IfcVoidingFeatureTypeEnum.md

 # IfcVoidingFeatureTypeEnum

-This enumeration qualifies a voiding feature regarding its shape and configuration relative to the voided element.
+This enumeration qualifies a voiding feature regarding its shape and configuration relative to the voided element.<!-- end of definition -->

 > HISTORY  New type in IFC4.